psi4/psi4/doc/sphinxman/source/scf.rst

 CORE
     Diagonalization of the core Hamiltonian, removing even mean-field electron repulsion.
 Simple, but often too far from the final solution for larger systems.
-READ becomes the default for the second and later iterations of geometry optimizations.
+This is the default for single atoms.
 SAD [:term:`Default <GUESS (SCF)>`]
     Superposition of Atomic Densities.
 Builds the initial density as the spin-averaged sum of atomic UHF computations in the current basis.
 If an open-shell system, uniform scaling of the spin-averaged density matrices is performed.
 If orbitals are needed (*e.g.*, in density fitting), a partial Cholesky factorization of the density matrices is used.
 Often extremely accurate, particularly for closed-shell systems.
+This is the default for systems of more than one atom.
 SADNO
     Natural orbitals from Superposition of Atomic Densities.
 Similar to the above, but it forms natural orbitals from the SAD density